stevenaeola/amc/midi/PITCHME.md

   - Time tags can be relative or absolute
   - High-resolution data
   - Symbolic naming
-  - Used by SuperCollider (and hence Tidal)
+  - Used by SuperCollider (and hence Tidal/Strudel)
 - Control Voltage (CV) 1995 (Eurorack)
   - Continuous time and voltage range: analogue
   - Gates and triggers to turn things on and off